-An Afro-Spanish religion uses the Czech statue to represent one of its key figures
+An Afro-Spanish religion uses the Czech statue of the Infant of Prague to represent one of its key figures

 One statue, two religions.
 The Infant of Prague is of course a world-famous Roman Catholic icon, and the original can be seen in Prague’s Church of Our Lady Victorious.